Mesothelioma Research Foundation Basics

 Because mesothelioma is a rare cancer, most hospitals have not collected enough knowledge and experience to generate ground-breaking research and advancements in care.
 This is where the IMP differs.

 The specialists at the IMP have joined their expertise to create the globe’s foremost mesothelioma treatment center and set a new standard for approaching the disease.
 The mesothelioma experts at the IMP engage in basic research, clinical research, and pioneering ventures such as their gene project.

 Mesothelioma Applied Research Foundation

-The Mesothelioma Applied Research Foundation (MARF) is a non-profit charitable organization based out of Alexandria, Virginia.
-They offer extensive resources for patients, connecting them with top mesothelioma specialists.
+The Mesothelioma Applied Research Foundation (Meso Foundation) is a nonprofit charitable organization based out of Alexandria, Virginia.
+It offers extensive resources for patients and connects them with top mesothelioma specialists.

 American Cancer Society

 The American Cancer Society (ACS) is an umbrella organization established in 1913 that funds research, conducts studies, and provides treatment information and support for people with mesothelioma and many other different types of cancer.

 The ACS is spread throughout the nation via a system of volunteer-based local programs and services.
 The ACS has more than 250 regional offices spread across the United States.

 You can donate to the society, volunteer, or help fundraise on its behalf.
 Fundraising for the ACS occurs through a variety of channels, including athletic events and galas, corporate involvement, and personal fundraising within your own social group.